Rogers State University logo

 1909

-Founded as Eastern University Preparatory School.
+Founded as Eastern University Preparatory School

 1919

-Restarted as the Oklahoma Military Academy (OMA).
+Restarted as Oklahoma Military Academy (OMA)

 1950

-OMA's junior college division became fully accredited.
+OMA junior college division became fully accredited

 1971

-Replaced OMA with Claremore Junior College.
+Replaced OMA with Claremore Junior College

 1982

-Renamed Rogers State College.
+Renamed Rogers State College

 2000

-Became a public four-year, residential university.
+Became Rogers State University, a public four-year, residential university

 2014

-Opened its new Pryor campus at the MidAmerica Industrial Park.
+Opened new Pryor campus

 🏛️